menglishca/keyin-course-notes/content/fullstack/sprints/midterm-team/_index.md

 ---

 ## Objective
-Complete the provided Express application **with your team** to view data about a collection of games.
+Complete the provided Express application with your team to view data about a collection of games.
+The application must include both a server-rendered frontend **and** a REST API.
-**Due date: October 31st, 2025 at 11:59PM**
+**Due date: March 6th, 2026 at 11:59PM**

 ## Getting Started
-- To help you get started, a [base repository](https://classroom.github.com/a/GMoru_bN) has been provided for you to work from.
+- To help you get started, a [base repository](https://classroom.github.com/a/G54UQVNz) has been provided for you to work from.
 The repository is set up as a **GitHub Classroom Assignment** to help you quickly get started.

 ### Steps to Create Your Own Repository